 Offering superb views out towards Dingle Bay and the surrounding countryside, and boasting traditional features such as an open fire and feature fireplace, this cosy Ireland cottage is ideal for a rural getaway.

 A 20-minute boat trip from Dunquin will take you to the beautiful Blasket Islands, with a history dating back as far as the 14th century.

 With nearby Annascaul offering excellent walking on the Dingle Way, and Inch Strand's sandy beaches and watersports, there is lots to see and do within easy reach of this lovely Ireland cottage.

-All ground floor.
 Three double bedrooms.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen.
 Sitting room with dining area and open fire with views over Dingle Bay.

 About the location